thephez/dash-docs/_includes/devdoc/guide_contracts.md

 have to guess which transactions made by dozens or hundreds of people were actually made by Alice.

-The complete history of Alice's satoshis is still in the block chain, so a determined investigator could talk to the people AnonGirl CoinJoined with to find out the ultimate origin of her satoshis and possibly reveal AnonGirl as Alice.
+The complete history of Alice's duffs is still in the block chain, so a determined investigator could talk to the people AnonGirl CoinJoined with to find out the ultimate origin of her duffs and possibly reveal AnonGirl as Alice.
 But against anyone casually browsing block chain history, Alice gains plausible deniability.

-The CoinJoin technique described above costs the participants a small amount of satoshis to pay the transaction fee.
-An alternative technique, purchaser CoinJoin, can actually save them satoshis and improve their privacy at the same time.
+The CoinJoin technique described above costs the participants a small amount of duffs to pay the transaction fee.
+An alternative technique, purchaser CoinJoin, can actually save them duffs and improve their privacy at the same time.

 AnonGirl waits in the IRC chatroom until she wants to make a purchase.
-She announces her intention to spend satoshis and waits until someone else wants to make a purchase, likely from a different merchant.
+She announces her intention to spend duffs and waits until someone else wants to make a purchase, likely from a different merchant.
 Then they combine their inputs the same way as before but set the outputs to the separate merchant addresses so nobody will be able to figure